clangen/cgallery/README.md

 cgallery
 =========

-cgallery is a simple photo management system. it consists of 2 php files, and uses CDN versions of query and spin.js.
+cgallery is a simple photo management system. it consists of 2 php files, and uses CDN versions of jquery and spin.js.

 ```sh
 git clone git@bitbucket.org:clangen/cgallery.git